IQSS/dataverse/doc/sphinx-guides/source/admin/metadatacustomization.rst

 Editing TSV files
 ~~~~~~~~~~~~~~~~~

-Early in Dataverse 4 development metadata blocks were edited in a Google spreadsheet and then exported in TSV format.
-(See https://github.com/IQSS/dataverse/issues/4451 for a discussion of non-TSV formats.)
-This should still work but you are also welcome to use whatever tool you wish to edit the TSV files.
+Early in Dataverse 4 development metadata blocks were edited in the Google spreadsheet mentioned above and then exported in TSV format.
+This worked fine when there was only one person editing the Google spreadsheet but now that contributions are coming in from all over, the TSV files are edited directly.
+We are somewhat painfully aware that another format such as XML might make more sense these days.
+Please see https://github.com/IQSS/dataverse/issues/4451 for a discussion of non-TSV formats.

 Please note that metadata fields share a common namespace so they must be unique.
 The following curl command will print list of metadata fields already available in the system: